 The use of neutrons in material research has many advantages as neutrons interact with material with light atoms such as hydrogen compared to gamma rays which interact more efficiently with material consisting of heavier atoms.
 Moreover, the particle´s wave properties at low energies makes it possible to investigate materials on an atomic scale i.e. ~Å- dimensions.
 The interaction of neutrons with matter is weak.
 The absorption in most material is therefore also small.
 This means that thicknesses of several centimeters can be investigated.
 The low energy used (less than 0.025 eV) makes the neutron irradiation gentle, when studying sensitive samples.
 Carbon-Carbon bond energy is as small as 4 eV and can therefore be investigated using neutrons i.e. biological material.
 This property of neutrons makes it suitable for use in techniques based on “small angle neutron scattering”, SANS, [6].
 The detector systems for SANS instruments have generally been equipped with 3He gas detectors or scintillation neutron detectors.
 The spatial resolution is in the order of a few mm for these detectors [7].
 A GSO scintillating layer of 500 um gives a spatial resolution of about 1.3 mm, while a thickness of about 20 um is predicted to give a spatial resolution of 100 um.
 However, an imaging intensifier with a multiplication factor of 109 has to be used for efficient detection using a CCD camera [8].
 The scintillation structure is also sensitive to gamma background.
 A solution with a CCD readout detector system has also the drawback that it is too slow for timing experiments.
 The 3He gas detector has the drawback caused by the fact that the access of 3He is limited, which will definitely stop the use of these detectors.

 Detectors for large area detection are developed by ESS in collaboration with ILL, Grenoble and the Thin Film Physics Division, University of Linköping, where B4C is used as converter and this layer is deposited on Aluminum foils and stacked to increase efficiency.
 The basis for the detector is a gas discharge, caused by the particles emitted from the B converter, which is read out by strips and the resolution is in the mm range.
 The advantage is that large areas, several square meters can be covered.
 Other similar development projects can be found in some other laboratories in Europe like the work at the Helmholz-Zentrum Geesthacht.
 For details, see ref.
-20 and 21 and 22
+[20 and 21 and 22]

 A technology to be developed is detectors based on semiconductor materials.
 This is a promising area for limited area detectors and detectors that can show high spatial resolution, in the range of micron or better, as well as timing and high count rate performance.
 By stacking detectors large areas can be obtained and right now we are involved in a 15x15 cm detector project.
 Such detectors will be game-changing for neutron scattering applications.